 Answers to Common Medical Malpractice Questions

 Medical malpractice isn’t always straightforward and can be difficult for people who aren’t experienced lawyers to understand at first.
-At Emerson Scott, LLP, we try to help our clients understand the details of their case and how it affects their claim to help them understand their options.
+At Emerson Firm, PLLC, we try to help our clients understand the details of their case and how it affects their claim to help them understand their options.

 If you or a loved one suffered from medical malpractice, you probably have a lot of questions about what to do next and how to start getting your life back together after a medical injury or death.
 Every case is different and your medical malpractice claim may be different.
 Below you’ll find answers to common medical malpractice questions that can help start to explain how medical malpractice lawsuits work and how one may be able to help you.

 - What kinds of damages can medical malpractice victims pursue?

 - What are the time limits on medical malpractice cases?
 What is the statute of limitations?